A/B testing for pricing

 In the previous sections, we have covered multiple pricing strategies.
 At this point of the experiment protocol, it is time to implement the revised pricing script.
 The details of the pricing logic itself is beyond the scope of the present section, however you should know that prices can typically be exported using a simple

-read "/exp/g-sevilla.tsv" as Scope // Original logic to generate the control groups is commented out. // We reload the control groups directly from the persisted copy.
-Control = last(Scope.Control) or "" where Control != "" // excluding items not part of the scope // snipped here: actual pricing logic show table "sample" export:"/exp/p-sevilla.tsv" with Id, today() as Date, Price
+read "/exp/g-sevilla.tsv" as Scope with Control: text // Original logic to generate the control groups is commented out. // We reload the control groups directly from the persisted copy.
+Control = last(Scope.Control) default "" where Control != "" // excluding items not part of the scope // snipped here: actual pricing logic show table "sample" export:"/exp/p-sevilla.tsv" with Id, today() as Date, Price

 In this script, we start by loading the persisted copy of the control groups.
 Then, we redefine a scope that is narrowed down to those control groups only.
 Finally, we produce a file export of the new prices.